 - No negative signals from Google

-Why it worked: The AI handled the heavy lifting of research and drafting.
-The experts added real insights, proprietary data, and genuine expertise.
+Why it worked: The AI handled research and drafting.
+The experts added real insights, proprietary data and genuine expertise.

 Common Autoblogging Mistakes and How to Avoid Them